AlexLietard/otpsy/README.md

 clean_df = sample.methodMAD(distance = 2.5).manage("delete")
 ```

-For a more exhaustive presentation of functionnality, check the jupyter file exhaustive_example.ipynb and the folder docs.
+For a more exhaustive presentation of functionnality, check the jupyter file exhaustive_example.ipynb and the folder "docs".

 ---

 ## TODO

-About outliers methods :
+About outlier detection methods :

 * Add self.position to multi and update parameters
 * Check print output for each method